Sweet Fern

 Foliage Color Green

-Care Prefers sandy, acidic loams, but tolerates poor soils.
+Care Instructions Prefers sandy, acidic loams, but tolerates poor soils.
 Water deeply, regularly in the first growing season; drought tolerant once established.
 Best left alone to form colonies.
 Does not transplant well.

 About Us